rushikesh-kolpe21/demo2/README.md

 # demo2
-This is the demo  git and github
+This is the demo  git and github.